ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 2. Use Cases
 ------------

-1. User profiles

-   a.
-Calcers - no knowledge of data types or control flow.
-      Doesn't think about data dependencies.
-      Mental model is a calculator.

-   b.
-Scripter - Writes scripts, saving them in a file.
-Can do if-then, for-loop, and list data types and pandas DataFrames.

-   c.
-Programmer - Knows about functions and modules.

-Our hope is to elevate the capabilities of the first two groups, introducing calculators to the power of scripting and scripting to the power of programming.
+We present our driving use cases by giving examples of spreadsheet uses.

 .. figure:: ExistingSpreadSheet.png

    Data view (top) and formulas view (bottom) for an Excel spreadsheet that calculates Michaelis-Menten Parameters. :label:`fig-excel1`

-2. Michaelis-Menten
+1. Michaelis-Menten calculation of enzyme activity.

    a.
 Background.
 Common processing of biochemical assays to compute key characteristics of enzymes
    b.
 Use cases

-      a) Writing formulas - script vs. expression
-      b) Code reuse - None
+      a.)
+UC1: Writing formulas - limited expressive power of expressions and the vendor supplied spreadsheet functions b.)
+UC2: Code reuse - impossible in existing spreadsheets

 .. figure:: ExcelMultiTable.png

    Student grade data from two departments in the school of engineering. :label:`fig-excel2`

-3. Managing multiple tables
+2. Managing multiple tables

    a.
 Background.
 Multiple departments in the school of engineering,
       keeping records in slightly different ways.
    b.
 Use cases

-      a) View data side-by-side, but still manage as separate tables in terms of insert/delete
+      a) UC3: View data side-by-side, but still manage as separate tables in terms of insert/delete